 While discount brokers offer a flexible way to invest they’re still subject to government regulation.
-Discount brokerage firms must register with the Securities and Exchange Commission.
+Discount brokerage firms must register with the Securities and Exchange Commission (SEC).
 They must also belong to the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corp (SIPC).

 History of Discount Brokers

 In 1992, E-Trade became the first online brokerage service provider.
-By 1995, E-Trade wgenerated 80% of its revenues from trading commissions and the number of new discount brokerages joining the fray wcontinued to grow.
+By 1995, E-Trade generated 80% of its revenues from trading commissions and the number of new discount brokerages joining the fray continued to grow.
 Larger firms, such as Charles Schwab and Fidelity began offering discount broker services.
-Over the last decade or so, they’ve been joined by newer startups such as Robinhood and Webull.
+Over the last decade or so, they’ve been joined by newer startups.

 How Do Discount Brokerages Work?